 How do drought and extreme temperatures affect birds?

 Dehydration is the most obvious threat to birds in high temperatures.
 However, high temperatures are also tied to drought and wildfires, which can lead to losses in food sources and habitat, further impacting birds in negative ways.
 Losses in food and habitat can lower a bird's ability to lay and raise young, and these negative impacts can also carry onto the wintering grounds, lowering a bird's ability to survive from season to season.
-These negative impacts can even compound on a bird, scientists will refer to it as the "carryover effect," leading to lower and lower productivity of young each year.
+These negative impacts can even compound on a bird; scientists refer to it as the "carryover effect."
+Carryover effect can lead to lower productivity of young each year.
+Fewer young in consecutive years will lead to an overall population decline over a longer period of time.
+This is what causes our bird populations to begin to struggle, and then our favorite birds stop appearing near our homes.

 Want to add some movement to your birdbath?
 Add a water pump!